UPDATED – California enacted a ban of latex gloves that went into effect on January 1, 2020.

 Ohio becomes the latest state to enact a latex glove ban for restaurants, foodservice and retail food establishments.
 Effective March 1, 2019, latex gloves will no longer be permitted.
 This latex glove ban is similar to laws on the books in several other states.
-These include Connecticut, Oregon, Hawaii, Arizona and Rhode Island.
+These include California, Connecticut, Oregon, Hawaii, Arizona and Rhode Island.

 Several other states are considering similar measures.
 And in other states such as New York, there are already laws in place to require signage in restaurants where latex gloves are used.